Mexican Shredded Beef Salad

 What to Expect from This Recipe

-This salpicón recipe combines shredded beef, pickled chili peppers (or chiles en vinagre), lettuce, tomato, avocado, panela cheese and a squeeze of lime for just the right tang.
+The recipe combines shredded beef, pickled chili peppers (or chiles en vinagre), lettuce, tomato, avocado, panela cheese and a squeeze of lime for just the right tang.
 Just cook and shred the beef, chop the veggies, and toss it in a bowl.
-It’s an impressive dish without all the prep time.
+It's an impressive dish without too much prep time or effort.

 Learn How to Make Salpicón